fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 * 5 points for each mixed-color tree
 * 1 point for each of the rest of your pieces

+> For example, a Vault with 2 red trees would initially score
+> (7 + 7) = 14 points

+For every duplicate solid-color tree, double the score of your Vault.

+> For example, a Vault with 2 red trees would further score
+> (7 + 7) * 2 = 28 points

 Finally, take the score of your Vault and multiply it by the value of the pips on the turn markers to get your final score.

+> For example, a Vault with 2 red trees, ending on turn 6 would score
+> ((7 + 7) * 2) * 6 = 168 total points

+Once done, play again to try and beat your high score!

 Credits
 =======